cube-drone/rt0/players-guide/src/player/creation.md

 ## Name, Personality, Clothing

+Establishing emotional stakes for your character: what makes you...
+YOU?

 * Choose a _Name_ for your Character.
 * Something about them on Earth was exceptional enough that they were chosen for the ACCELER8 program: What was it?
 * What are they wearing?